 - Pop 1 bag of popcorn.
 Place in metal pan in oven set at 250 degrees.
 Mix butter, sugar, syrup and salt together in medium saucepan.
 Bring to a boil on medium heat and boil for 5 minutes.

 - Take pan of popped corn out of oven.
 Pour sticky caramel sauce over popcorn, stir, and return to oven.
 Bake for up to 40 minutes, stirring every 15 minutes.

 - Remove from oven, and put in plastic refrigerator storage box.
 Put in cool place.
 Eat.

 I used a bag of microwave popcorn.
 The instructions say to place the popped popcorn in a metal pan and place in the oven at 250 degrees.
 I made a half batch according to the recipe that I had since that bag of popcorn was not 5 quarts of popped popcorn.

 Meanwhile, you heat up your butter, brown sugar, pancake syrup, and salt to boiling over medium heat.
 As soon as it comes to a boil, start your timer for 5 minutes.
 After 5 minutes of heavy boiling, remove from heat and stir in the baking soda.
 The caramel will foam slightly.
 Just stir.

 Then, pour the caramel mixture over the pan of warm popcorn and stir it around, coating well.
 Then, return the pan to the oven and let the caramel coating adhere to the popcorn pieces.
 Stir every 15 minutes.

 I didn't bake it the entire 40 minutes, and then I poured it into a plastic tub with a cover on it for storage.

 The directions said to place it in a cool spot to cool off, so I brought it into the garage and set the covered container on the refrigerator for a few minutes.
-You must understand that it's really cold here this week in Minnesota and it did not take long for the caramel to set.
+You must understand that it was really cold here in Minnesota and it did not take long for the caramel to set.